gohandle/rb/README.md

         the validation option while non is available
 - COULD allow passing validation options, such as "filter", "except" and allow use of the "var" validation
 - SHOULD add session options to configure how the session is saved
+- SHOULD add an option to make all generated urls on top of a basepath